nico-alfianto/nico-alfianto.github.io/index.md

 ### Sales Performance Analysis – Superstore Dataset
 Sales and profitability analysis that transforms transaction data into strategic business insights.

-Explore all projects on the Portfolio page → [/portfolio](portfolio)
+Explore all projects on the Portfolio page → [Portfolio](portfolio)

 ---